How To Become A Welding Inspector?

 - Obtain Specialized Training in Welding and Inspection

 Once you have completed your high school education, you will need to obtain specialized training in welding and inspection.
 There are many different educational pathways you can take, including enrolling in a welding program at a technical school, community college, or vocational school.
 Some employers may accept a combination of formal education and on-the-job training in welding and inspection.
+Organization like, the American Welding Society (AWS) and United Association (UA) provides certification programs that validate your expertise in these areas, which can enhance your career prospects.

 During your training, you will learn about different welding techniques, materials, and safety practices.
 You will also learn how to read and interpret blueprints and welding codes, as well as how to use inspection tools such as x-rays and ultrasonic equipment. - Gain Experience Working as a Welder or Welding Inspector